10 Healthy Lunch Ideas to Pack for Work

 2 tablespoons oyster sauce

 1 cup white meat chicken, sliced and cooked

 Spread a small amount of oyster sauce on each lettuce leaf.
 Mix chicken together with peas and corn, then place a heaping spoonful onto each leaf.

-Salmon burgers are a deliciously healthy alternative to fast food hamburgers—and just as juicy!
+Now here's a healthy weekend lunch idea: salmon burgers.
+They are a deliciously healthy alternative to fast food hamburgers—and just as juicy!
 A fish that’s highly concentrated in omega-3 fatty acids, salmon tastes even better when accompanied by a squeeze of fresh lemon.
 Whole-grain bread and Dijon mustard, rather than an enriched white hamburger bun and creamy mayonnaise, help keep the calorie count in check.

 1 store-bought salmon patty

 2 tablespoons Djion mustard